beotiger/tk-screensavers/README.md

 # Folder structure and common files

-## settings.json, tkscrsvr.ico, MS Mincho.ttf, tkscrsavers_log.txt
+## settings.json (tkscrsavers.json), tkscrsvr.ico, MS Mincho.ttf, tkscrsavers_log.txt

-All modules settings are placed in file `settings.json` in [JSON](https://www.json.org/json-en.html) format.
+All modules settings are placed in file **settings.json** in [JSON](https://www.json.org/json-en.html) format.
+Its name is **tkscrsavers.json** in current user home directory when compiled/installed version of `tkscrsavers.py` used.

 It has the following structure:

 ```json
 {
 "module1":